Folongton/Techliquidators-vs-Ebay-script/README.md

 3. openpyxl - for working with Excel files
 4. sqlite3 - light database for storing some info
 5. json - for handling API responses

+## *Additional Python Project available upon request, for potential employers.
+It is commercialy used for my current ecommerce venture, so it is private as of Apr 2021.
+Goal : to find better prices for product sourcing.
+Work was done by me alone.
+##### Technics and modules used :
+1. Scraping data from heavy JS website usind headles chrome on selenium.
+2. Storing and updating data in Excal via openpyxl.
+3. Multithreading
+4. Proper OOP strucure ( 5+ files, 5 classes, 50+ functions)
+5. Queue + recursion for robustness.
+6. Propper logger implementation for quick debuging.